xenoverseguy11/myCPlusPlusnote/README.md

 my C++ notes made since I'm learning the C++ language

-making a C++ code with notes every time I clear a milestone!
+making either a markdown file serving as a note, or a C++ code with notes every time I clear a milestone!